 Many people don’t like sending their pets to the kennels or cattery and would prefer if they could stay at home with a trusted neighbour to look after them.
 Pet sitters are required to feed the animals, and either let them out in the garden or take them for walks.
 The best thing about pet/plant sitting is that you can completely fit it around your own schedule, and you don’t have your bosses with you breathing down your neck.
 Often pet sitters are paid a daily rate, and you can pet sit for many people at the same time, maximising your earnings.

-Anyone can clean, but most don’t enjoy it, which is why there is always work available for those willing to do it!
+Anyone can clean, but most don’t enjoy it, which is why there is always jobs for teenagers who are willing to do it!
 Cleaners are paid at an hourly rate and usually are hired for more than two hours at a time on a regular basis.
 Cleaning materials are usually provided, and all you have to do is turn up, hoover, wipe down some surfaces and maybe scrub a toilet or two.
 Cleaning isn’t glamorous work, but it is a steady, regular income that you can do locally for neighbours or family friends, and you can often set your own working hours.

 Cleaning experience looks fantastic on CVs as it shows you’re happy to get your hands dirty and work hard.
 This kind of experience can also set you up for a great position working as a housekeeper for hotels, yachts, or within private households of VIPs.